 While the character of Patti had been developed without a specific actress in mind, the producers were immediately impressed with both Schaeffer’s audition and her approach to the role.
 Boasting the same naivety and youthful energy as her character, she was the perfect choice to portray Sam’s younger sibling.
 But the chemistry between the two sisters would go beyond the show as Dawber, upon discovering that her co-star had nowhere to live in Los Angeles, invited her to stay with both herself and her partner, actor Mark Harmon, while she found a place of her own.
 For Dawber, whose younger sister had passed away during open-heart surgery a decade earlier, Schaeffer almost represented a surrogate sister.
 ‘We just kind of fell into this sisterly thing,’ she told ABC in 2019.
 ‘Because I’d had a sister.
 My sister passed away when she was twenty-two and I was twenty-five.
 And so having another young girl in the house was something I was very comfortable with.
 It was good for us.’
 For Schaeffer, the bond was mutual.
 ‘This will sound corny, but she’s really like my big sister,’ she explained.
 ‘She has given me good advice about a lot of things.
 She’s so level-headed.
 She made it so easy for me when I first came out here.’

-For Bardo though, being turned away from the studio was a rejection he was unable to process.
+For Bardo, though, being turned away from the studio was a rejection he was unable to process.
 ‘I was frustrated and it hit me hard, because I wasn’t expecting that,’ he confessed.
 ‘I didn’t understand it.
 It made me feel bad.’
 For some time, Bardo had been writing long letters to Schaeffer, where he felt he was able to express his true feelings to someone who could truly understand him.
 ‘I’m a sensitive guy,’ he told her in one correspondent.
 ‘I’m harmless.
 You could hurt me.’
-But when My Sister Sam was suddenly cancelled in the spring of 1988, Bardo’s attention began to wane and he soon turned to other popular teen stars such as Tiffany and Debbie Gibson, even travelling to New York in an attempt to meet the latter.
-Tiffany had become the teen sensation of the year with her number one rendition of I Think We’re Alone Now, while Gibson’s debut album Out of the Blue had achieved multi-Platinum status.
+But when My Sister Sam was suddenly cancelled in the spring of 1988, Bardo’s attention began to wane, and he soon turned to other popular teen stars such as Tiffany and Debbie Gibson, even travelling to New York in an attempt to meet the latter.
+Tiffany had become the teen sensation of the year with her number one rendition of I Think We’re Alone Now, while Gibson’s debut album, Out of the Blue, had achieved multi-Platinum status.
 Both had become regular fixtures of television shows and magazine covers around the country, and their record labels had marketed them as the girls-next-door, with Tiffany just fifteen-years-old when she first found success.
-But his fascination with Schaeffer still remained.
+But somewhere in his fractured mind, his fascination with Schaeffer still remained.

 Compose a ‘death list’